Community Support Volunteering in Peru - Lima

 Bedrooms have single and double beds and volunteers can expect to share a room with one to three other volunteers.
 Living is comfortable and there is electricity and running water in the volunteer house and the homestays.
 Bedding is provided and you just need to bring your own towel and toiletries.

-If you would like a more private setting, an accommodation upgrade can be arranged for a private room once you register for the program.
+If you would like a more private setting, homestay experience and private room upgrades are available to book once registered for the program.
 For US$80 (approximately £68) per person per week, these upgrades place volunteers in smaller homestays with a local host family and a maximum of 1 to 2 other volunteers.

 WiFi is available to volunteers in both the volunteer house and homestay accommodation.